Key takeaways

 - Viking intercom cost

-- Viking intercom installation
+- Viking intercom installation and support

 - Pros & cons

-- Viking intercom customer reviews
+- Viking intercom customer feedback: What real users are saying

 - Viking intercom vs. ButterflyMX